 Toughness does not have a Quality that bypasses it, like most other Defenses do.

 The character begins to bleed profusely from a deep cut or wound.

-At the end of the Combat Scene, a wound in an appropriate place for the Bleed must be pressurized with hands or a bandage – this combines with any normal aid necessary to assist Downed characters – or else the character will enter Last Breath after 5 minutes, bypassing Downed.
+At the end of the Combat Scene, a wound in an appropriate place for the Bleed must be pressurized with hands or a bandage – this combines with any normal aid necessary to assist Downed characters – or else the character will begin Dying after 5 minutes, bypassing Downed.

 Multiple instances of Bleed all count, possibly creating a situation where a character could be beyond medical attention because of lack of bandages.

 The character might be, but is not necessarily Downed during this time.

 Successful Bleed calls facilitate the application of Poisons.

 Resolution: 5 minutes of pressure by hands or bandages for each Bleed.

 The character has the wind knocked out of them and is significantly weakened.

 Crashed characters act in all ways as if they were Exhausted for one Beat.